stellarterm/stellarterm/directory/README.md

 The creators of this file does not endorse any of this information contained in the directory.
 There may be mistakes in this directory (and historically there have been).

-## Instructions on how to make a PR
-1. Fork the repo to your own account
-2. Add an anchor+asset in the directory.js
-3. Add a trading pair in the correct section
-4. While inside the `directory` folder, run `./checkBuild.sh`
-5. Check in all the files.
-Commit with meaningful message
-6. Push to GitHub and create a PR.

 ## How to get listed
 Anchors and assets if they fulfill the requirements below (guidelines are not perfect; StellarTerm does not endorse any of these assets).